vesas/java-nn/README.md

-Neural networks with automatic differentiation and backprop in java from scratch.
+Neural networks with automatic differentiation and backprop in Java from scratch.

 Two parts: